 Carl R. Rogers

-Experienced, qualified and registered person-centred counsellor working in Preston and Wigan.
+Experienced, qualified and registered person-centred counsellor working in Preston Ashton-in-Makerfield, Hindley, Leigh and Wigan.

 I am friendly, warm and caring, do not give direct advice or judge you.
 I provide a safe, supportive and welcoming environment where you are invited to be yourself and explore your personal issues in your own time, in your own way and at your own pace.

-Working in private practice in Preston, Wigan) and right across the North West I aim to reach out to different client groups including those people who often find it hard to access mainstream public services.
+Working in private practice in Preston, Ashton-in-Makerfield, Hindley, Leigh and Wigan I aim to reach out to different client groups including those people who often find it hard to access mainstream public services.
 I counsel people of all ages, cultures and social backgrounds including adults, young people, older people and couples.

 Due to my own life experiences I also specialise in counselling: